 16. What if I don’t finish my book in one week?
 That’s ok.
 Keep writing, edit what you have or tuck it away for the next BIW and continue from there.
 Some writers finish a book during one event and others work on the same book only during that event.
 Some don’t even work on a book at all but a collection of articles or some other writing.
 It’s your goal, you get to choose what your write but know ahead of time what your plan is.

 17. Are any members of BIW published?
 Yes!
 Members have been published in book form, online, in magazines etc. We also have those who don’t desire publication and those working towards publication.
-Check out some of our member
+Two that come to mind off the top of my head are Lea Wait, Heidi Schulz, Kaitlyn Rice, and Candie Moonshower.

 18. What is the length of a book?